gyGil/gyGil.github.io/_posts/2017-11-17-Machine-Translation.md

 *Image from [colah's blog](http://colah.github.io/posts/2015-09-NN-Types-FP/)*

 Bidirectional RNN is basically two RNNs which have normal RNN and reversed RNN.
 It improves the test accuracy technically by training RNN using reverse sequenced dataset.
+You can find the nice explanation from [Understanding Bidirectional RNN in PyTorch by CeShine Lee](https://towardsdatascience.com/understanding-bidirectional-rnn-in-pytorch-5bd25a5dd66)

 ### *Final Structure*